-In March 2003 the great blizzard hit crippling Conifer with over 5 ft of snow and up to 7 feet in places.
+In March 2003 the great blizzard hit crippling Conifer with over 5 ft of snow most places, and up to 7 feet in others.
 Scott had to use loaders to dig out their customers and learned some very valuable lessons.
 With the counsel of some SIMA members from upstate New York, they developed the areas first written catastrophic blizzard plan which has been incorporated into all commercial contracts since.

 A year later, March 29, 2004, Scott & Cari’s middle two children, Josh (age 20) and Beth (age 17) were killed together in a motorcycle accident not far from their home.
 The whole community rallied behind them and helped get them through the early stages of grief.
 Their faith in Jesus Christ was tested to the max, and held strong by God’s grace.